thenativeweb/validate-value/README.md

 ## Parsing without a parser instance

 For convenience, there is also the `parse` function, which skips the creation of a parser instance.
 You can use this if you're only going to use a schema for validation once.
-Otherwise, it is recommended to first create a parser instance, since then the json schema is only compiled once.
+Otherwise, it is recommended to first create a parser instance, since then the JSON schema is only compiled once:

 ```javascript
 const { parse } = require('validate-value');